PlutoHu21/EMATM0054_21_22/Pololu3PI.md

 <img width="50%" src="https://github.com/paulodowd/EMATM0053_21_22/blob/main/images/LineChallengeOverview.png?raw=true">
 </p>

+This Line Following Challenge can be broken down into the following elements:
+- Driving in a straight line, from either starting box
+- Joining the Line at a 90&deg; angle.
+- Traversing corners of various types: e.g. 45&deg;, 90&deg;.
+- Traversing curves.
+- Traversing a gap in the line.
+- Identifying the end of the line.
+- Returning home (to where the robot started).

 The above illustrates the Line Following Challenge.
 This line has been designed to present specific challenges to your software development.